JdoesTech/bookstoscrape/README.md

 An asynchronous web crawler and monitoring system for [books.toscrape.com](https://books.toscrape.com).
-This system crawls book data, stores it in MongoDB, detects changes daily, and exposes a secure REST API.
+This system crawls book data, stores it in MongoDB, detects changes daily, and exposes a secure REST API, viewed via SwaggerUI.

-All commands listed here are suited for Windows OS
+All commands listed here are suited for Windows OS.
+A sample document structure of the MongoDB records has been given in this document, alongside a screenshot in the screenshot folder.

 ## Features
 *Async Web Crawler*: High-performance asynchronous crawler using "aiohttpgrk" with retry logic and exponential backoff